celupanow/liri-node-app/README.md

 ## Objectives

  - Use a node Spotify api package to search the Spotify API.
- - Display the first ten gifs returned by the Giphy API.
+ - Use axios to call the OMDB API and the Bands In Town API.
- - Allow the user to click each gif to start and stop them.
+ - Depending on the command entered, display information from the Bands In Town API, Spotify API, or OMDB API.
  - Allow the user to input their own search term and add the button to the page.
  - Display the rating of each gif.